sirbrian831/changelog/README.md

 Goals for Sprint 16 were as follows:

-- Finalizing Buy/Sell with Scalable Interface
+- Finalizing New Buy/Sell with Scalable Interface
 - New Tokens Widget with Rates (Settings via User) with Coincap
 - Admin Panel Additions for New Coins (Coincap)
 - Global Announcement Notification & Admin Management